projectweekend/Pi-Holly/README.md

 Pi-Holly
 ========

 A home server project for my Raspberry Pi.
+The *web app* portion of this project uses [Node.js](http://nodejs.org/)/[MongoDB](http://www.mongodb.org/).
+It's based on [btford's](https://github.com/btford) awesome [Angular Socket IO Seed](https://github.com/btford/angular-socket-io-seed).
+The *system dashboard* page shown below uses websockets to receive updates from the server as new data is collected.

-The *web app* portion of this project uses [Node.js](http://nodejs.org/) and [MongoDB](http://www.mongodb.org/).
-In addition will be a collection of worker processes written in [Python](http://www.python.org/).
-Right now there is only one worker that collects the CPU temperature and reports it back to Mongo.
+In addition to the web app, there will be a collection of worker processes to perform decoupled tasks.
+My plan is to write these in [Python](http://www.python.org/).
+Right now there is only one and it collects CPU temperature data, then reports it back to Mongo through a JSON API.
+If it wasn't already obvious, this is definitely a work in progress. :)

 ![System Temp Page Screen Shot](http://i.imgur.com/pVhWYt1.png)